 - Support 26 different languages.

-- Don’t allow to edit image size before downloading.
+- Don’t allow editing image size before downloading.

-- Need to login if you wish download images with large sizes.
+- Need to log in if you wish to download images in large sizes.

 - Have sponsored images from Shutterstock, which sometimes distracts you.

 Pexels claims that all of their photos “are nicely tagged, searchable, and easy to discover”.
 We couldn’t agree more.
-There are currently over 40,000 free stock images on Pexels.
+There are currently over 40,000 free stock images on the site.
 Each month, at least 3,000 new high-resolution photos will be added.
 Note that these images are chosen from photos uploaded by users or sourced from other image websites.
-So, no wonder many images on Pexels also appears in other image stock sites like Pixabay.
+So, no wonder many images on Pexels also appear on other image stock sites like Pixabay.